briankostar/react-resources/public/notes/saga.md

 ## Why
 Compared to redux-thunk, saga has cleaner syntax use and is more useful for more complex data manipulation.

+## Summary
+Saga makes async calls and other data changing actions easier to manage.
+It's a middleware, so it intercepts actions and takes control.
+A saga, is a generator function that causes a "side-effect/Effect".
+    It uses yield, which returns a value in a step of the generator fcn.
+This Effect is sent to the middleware for processing.
+    If yield returns promise/blocking Effect, saga middlewares waits until its resolved to get the next yield value.
+        We want to do this if the next yield would depend on the earlier resolve.
+    Otherwise, if yield returns non-blocking effect, such as action, the saga middleware immidiately iterates to the next yield.
+Effect is just.. anything that we define for the yield in the generator to return.
+(API call, promise, even actions for store)
+Effect is technically an object that has instructions for the saga middleware.
+Its created by Effect Creator functions.
+    Eg. call() returns something like {CALL: [fcn, arg]} which the saga middleware will interpret.
+We often want to divide the generator to be Watchers (catching action and calls other) and Workers(api call, dispatch action type)

 ## How
 Use it similarly to redux thunk, as a middleware.